dotnet/docs/docs/csharp/roslyn-sdk/compiler-api-model.md

 ![compiler pipeline api](media/compiler-pipeline-api.png)

-Corresponding to each of those phases, the .NET Compiler SDK exposes an object model that allows access to the information at that phase.
-The parsing phase exposes a syntax tree, the declaration phase exposes a hierarchical symbol table, the binding phase exposes the result of the compiler’s semantic analysis and the emit phase is an API that produces IL byte codes.
+Corresponding to each of those phases, the .NET Compiler Platform SDK exposes an object model that allows access to the information at that phase.
+The parsing phase exposes a syntax tree, the declaration phase exposes a hierarchical symbol table, the binding phase exposes the result of the compiler’s semantic analysis, and the emit phase is an API that produces IL byte codes.

 ![compiler api lang service](media/compiler-pipeline-lang-svc.png)